MyNameIsAres/PluginMarketplace/README.md

 ## Plugin Marketplace

 This project is a Laravel project to serve as a private marketplace for plugins in the "BetterPlugins" series.
-It's going to offer different options for developers, administrator teams, and server owners.
+It's going to offer different options for developers, administrator teams, and server owners to manage and configure the API; as well as use extensive API support.

 Different plugins are going to have different configuration options.

 ### Planned features